bbc/software-engineering-technical-assessments/election-api-javascript/tasks.md

 The scoreboard should show:
 - The seats for each party
-- The overall winner if there is one
+- The overall winner (i.e. the party with 325 or more seats) if there is one

 There is a function in the [endpoint controller](src/resultsController.js) to put your implementation.
-You will also need to [complete the tests](test/scoreboard.spec.js) according to the output format you create.
+You will also need to [complete the tests](test/scoreboard.spec.js) as part of your implementation.

 Bonus information for the scoreboard:
 - The total votes for each party